Dysbiosis

 - Do antibiotics always cause dysbiosis?

 - Yes, in the short term.
 A single seven-day course typically reduces diversity for two to four weeks before recovery begins.
-Some species do not return without active intervention.
+Some species can remain reduced for months afterwards.
 Repeat courses are the bigger concern.
-Saccharomyces boulardii during and after antibiotics has the best evidence for reducing the disruption.
+Saccharomyces boulardii taken alongside antibiotics has good evidence for reducing antibiotic-associated diarrhoea.

 Sources